sethsandaru/vue-form-builder/README.md

 [Visit Documentation](https://phattranminh96.gitbook.io/vue-form-builder/extending/plugin-options)

+## Dependencies
+I carefully watch the dependencies of the Vue Form Builder, from the version **2.0.0** and above.
+Here is the list:

+- Vue JS (obviously) - But it won't be built together with the final library bundle
+- vuedraggable: From `Sortable.JS` which is very lightweight and much lighter than JQuery + JQuery UI
+- deep-equal: A simple method to check the Form Configuration
+- Datepicker - LitePicker (Super lightweight, ~5KB): https://wakirin.github.io/Litepicker/
+- DayJS - Parse/Formatting date (2KB): https://day.js.org/en/

+See more at: [package.json](./package.json) and look at the `dependencies`

+My truly desire: Fewer dependencies as possible and try minimize the size as much as possible.

-## Release notes
+## Release notes - 2.0.0
-- Version **2.0.0**:
 - New structural, new behaviour, everything is new.
 - Less and less ugly code
 - Make the process/development/configuration more simple than previous version.
-    - More controls
-    - More features
-    - **Less dependencies**
+- **Less dependencies / JQuery totally removed**
-- Version **1.4.0**:
-    - Refactored, the code is more easy to view & read.
-    - Able to extend a custom control.
-    - Fix some minor bugs.
-- Version **1.3.0**:
-    - Milestone 3 released.
-    - Able to validate the form.
-    - Able to styling the label (bold, italic, underline).
-    - Able to set control label position for Section (horizontal or vertical)
-    - Fix some bugs
-    - Constraints for some Hooks
-    - APIs for Validate
-- Version **1.2.1**:
-    - Fix some minor bugs.
-- Version **1.2.0**:
-    - Hooks are available now for both Template & GUI.
-    - More options for controls, like:
-        - Select: Ajax data source (URL)
-        - Date Picker: date format
-        - Time Picker: time format
-    - Update control:
-        - Number Control to work properly with the decimal places.
-        - Time Picker: change to another time picker with a better APIs + options.
-    - Fix a problem that make the Date Picker icon didn't show.
-    - Stop import Bootstrap 4 CSS into the bundle.
-- Version **1.1.1**:
-    - First Release of Vue Form Builder
-    - Able to config form & render form by config data.
-    - Get/set value for both GUI & Template.

 ## License
 MIT License

 ## Supporting the project
-You can see my lovely `Sponsor` button above.
+You can see the lovely `Sponsor` button on the top.
 If you want to contribute a little, send me a coffee is good enough.

 Also, please show your love by giving this repository a ⭐ (star).
 That would lighten up my day.